juanpc2018/Ext4-File-System-v1-vs.-v2/README.md

 Raid 1 or 10 is mandatory.

 Cheap Solid SSD requires Anual Backup minimum.
-The Search for the Perfect File System continues.
+The Search continues.

 Ext4v2 in Windows is Not a fail safe option at this moment.
-Ext4v1 is, but...
-Not perfect.
+Ext4v1 was, but...

-its like H2o molecule, 1x Hidrogen molecule cannot touch the other Hidrogen molecule directly. needs a buffer, a joiner, a barrier, like an Oxygen molecule, thats what i think every time i think about moving files directly from Linux, Windows & Mac File Systems, exactly the same.
+its like H2o molecule, 1x Hydrogen molecule cannot touch the other Hydrogen molecule directly. needs a buffer, a joiner, a barrier, like an Oxygen molecule, thats what i think every time i think about moving files directly from Linux, Windows & Mac File Systems, exactly the same.

-The other option, requires FAil Safe UPS, is a RAM Drive,
+The other option, requires FAil Safe UPS, a RAM Drive,
 Oxygen Molecule could be a Ram drive. with a board that allows ECC, and a very large quantity of RAM, 1TB or more. that could help move the files faster from A to B.

-a Ram Drive or a File Server is like the Oxygen molecule to join others.
+a Ram Drive or a File Server is like the Oxygen molecule.

 Different File Systems repel each other like Molecules with the same charge.